Donald Trump Sexualized One-Year-Old Tiffany, Video Goes Viral Following Celebrity Robert Leach’s Death

-A two-decade-old video of Donald Trump sexualizing his recently born daughter has gone viral on the internet, once again shedding light on the president’s strange knack for degrading women almost impulsively.
+A two-decade-old video of Donald Trump sexualizing his recently born daughter has gone viral on the internet, once again shedding light on the president’s strange knack for making impulsive comments with little afterthought.

-The video surfaced online for the first time in 2016 when late night talk show host Trevor Noah streamed the video of Trump being interviewed by celebrity interviewer Robert Leach on his show, “Lifestyles of the Rich and Famous.”
-And while it did create a lot of media buzz and invited the wrath of several women, Trump defended his actions at the time by dismissing concerns alleging misogyny.
+The video surfaced online for the first time in 2016, when late night talk show host Trevor Noah streamed the video of Trump being interviewed by celebrity interviewer Robert Leach on his show, “Lifestyles of the Rich and Famous.”
+While it did create a lot of media buzz at the time — and invited the wrath of several women — Trump defended his actions at the time by dismissing concerns surrounding his alleged misogyny.

-But the video is once again receiving widespread attention with the death of Robert Leach in Las Vegas on Friday at the age of 76.
-In the interview which aired in 1994, Leach is seen asking questions of Donald Trump and his then-wife Marla Maples, whom he divorced in 1999.
-Tiffany Trump, the couple’s only child, was born in October 1993 and was almost one-year-old at the time of the interview.
+But the video is once again receiving widespread attention, given the recent death of Robert Leach in Las Vegas on Friday at the age of 76.
+In the interview which aired in 1994, Leach is seen asking questions of Donald Trump and his then-wife Marla Maples, whom Trump divorced in 1999.
+Tiffany Trump, the couple’s only child, was born in October 1993 and was not quite one-year-old at the time of the interview.

-Leach asks Trump and his wife about what features their newborn shares with her mother and him.
-Instead of talking about eyes or hair or other facial parts, as Noah pointed out in his assessment of the bizarre video, the first thing that Trump refers to is Tiffany’s legs, saying that the infant’s legs are as good as Marla’s.
-Then, in what can only be described as an inexplicable act of sexualization of his own infant, Trump goes on to cup his hands on his chests, referring to the one-year-old’s breasts, as noted by the Huffington Post.
+Leach asks Trump and his wife about what features their newborn shares with her parents.
+Instead of talking about eyes or hair or other facial elements, as Noah pointed out in his assessment of the bizarre video, the first thing that Trump refers to is Tiffany’s legs — saying that the infant’s legs are as good as Marla’s.
+Then, in what could be described as an inexplicable act of sexualization of his own infant, Trump goes on to cup his hands to his own chest, referring to the one-year-old’s breasts, as noted by the Huffington Post.

 “Well, I think she’s got a lot of Marla, she’s a really beautiful baby.
 She’s got Marla’s legs.
 We don’t know whether or not she’s got this part yet, but time will tell.”

-If you want to see Trump answering the question yourself, you can check out the video here.
+Those who wish to see Trump answering the question for themselves can find the clip hosted by Comedy Central.

 Why Donald Trump sexualizing his one-year-old daughter makes perfect sense. https://t.co/CmL7LoVXcA pic.twitter.com/DWpNUj23PP